dkglab/reconstructing-events/README.md

 sheet](https://docs.google.com/spreadsheets/d/1memmdLOAsgAHJqrMrXjGbh7_R9VV-iDk6XJMN5Qg8Gc/edit?usp=sharing)
 and make your own copy of it.

-1. Make sure your copy of the sheet is named `Reconstructing Events`, not `Reconstructing Events copy` or some other variation.

-1. Share your sheet with `import-triples@import-triples.iam.gserviceaccount.com` as a viewer.

 ### Open your codespace

 1. Go to the [Reconstructing Events GitHub repository](https://github.com/dkglab/reconstructing-events).